 Application Archiving Gets Rid of Your Budget Suckers

-What to do after your analysis?
+What to do after your application portfolio analysis?
 Well, it is pretty obvious, though it can be a little challenging in execution.
 Usually, the reason those budget suckers are still in place is to play the role of very expensive record storage — they are used to house content that is still required by the business or for regulatory and compliance reasons but are no longer in production use.

 A better solution to the need to retain content is to leverage an application archiving strategy, where inactive content is moved to a lower cost environment where it is still accessible.
 In the case of everteam.records, inactive content can be easily migrated from legacy applications to a lower cost environment and remain available for search, access, and reporting.
 At the same time, retention management and legal hold capabilities are enabled, which means that there is a reduction in compliance risk as well as a reduction in cost.
 A two-fer!

 A portfolio approach to enterprise application management pays off in a number of ways.
 Quickly identifying budget suckers is just one of them.
-In my next blog, I will talk about using portfolio management techniques to ensure the budget for enterprise applications is continuously monitored, assessed and optimized.
+In my next blog, I will talk about using application portfolio management techniques to ensure the budget for enterprise applications is continuously monitored, assessed and optimized.

 VP, Customer Success